Select Page

 Quran Study Programme Overview

-The Quran Study Programme is a three-year course designed to provide students with a comprehensive understanding of the Quran, its teachings, language and revelatory context.
-The programme is aimed at students who are committed to a focused study of the Quran and wish to deepen their understanding of Islamic scripture.
+The Quran Study Programme is a three-year course designed to provide students with a comprehensive understanding of the Quran and its teachings.
+The programme is aimed at students who are committed to a focused study of the Quran, wish to deepen their understanding of Islamic scripture and improve their Quranic literacy..

-A core feature of the QSP is a broad, but nonetheless rigorous, study of the entire mushaf on a verse by verse basis.
-In addition, students will study key verses in greater depth, learn the sciences of the Quran and be exposed to classical tafsir works.
+A core feature of the QSP is a broad study of the entire mushaf on a verse by verse basis.
+In addition, students will examine selections of key verses in greater depth, study sciences of the Quran (‘Ulum al Qur’an) and be exposed to a range of classical tafsir works in the final year.
 Students will also be enhancing their command of Arabic as the language of Islamic scripture.

-Tutorials and seminars will also be available in which students will have the opportunity to share their reflections on the Quran and what they have studied.
+Opportunities will also be available in which students will have the chance to share their reflections on the Quran and what they have studied.
 In addition, provision will also be given to students who may need to work on improving the accuracy of their recitation of the Quran (tajwid) under the guidance of a qualified instructor.

 This unique opportunity allows students to spend three profound years with the Book of Allah, guided by a variety of teachers.